anyongjin/mysql_ibd/readme.md

 If there are many tables, you can use this script to modify the `config.yml` configuration file, update the directory and database information, and use the command `python main.py load_data` to import data into the database.

 ## only ibd files (versions after mysql 8)
-Try to keep the new database version consistent with the original database version, otherwise errors may occur when importing data.
+> Try to keep the new database version consistent with the original database version, otherwise errors may occur when importing data.
+> If the original table creation SQL can be found, there's no need to proceed with step 2; instead, use the original SQL to create an empty table, which can avoid unnecessary errors.

 0. Make sure that mysql 8 is installed and the database version corresponding to the ibd file is consistent, and add the `bin` directory of mysql to the system environment variable (otherwise the `where ibd2sdi` command will fail)
 1. Modify the `input_ibds` and `output` items in `config.yml` and set them to the ibd file directory